Renormalised two-point functions of CLE$_4$ gaskets: Twist field correlations via the Brownian loop soup

 \end{enumerate} \end{prop}

 Importantly, we also manage to explicitly calculate the two-point correlations in simply-connected domains.
-For a related but different model, the so called layering field that takes into account only the outer boundaries of Brownian loops and not the winding, this was achieved in \cite{CamiaGandolfiKleban16}.
+For a related but different model, the so-called layering field that takes into account only the outer boundaries of Brownian loops and not the winding, this was achieved in \cite{CamiaGandolfiKleban16}.

 \begin{theorem}[Calculation of twist two-point correlations] Let $z_1 \neq z_2 \in D$.
 Then

 where by Lemma \ref{lem:parametr} the nome $q \in (0,1)$ is fixed uniquely by